 Definition of healthcare reimbursement plans

 A healthcare reimbursement plan isn't health insurance.
-Instead, it's a way to provide allowances employees can use on their medical expenses, including monthly premiums for their own individual health insurance plans.
+Instead, it's a way to provide allowances employees can use on their medical care expenses, including monthly premiums for their own individual health insurance plans.

 Why are healthcare reimbursement plans becoming popular?

-While options such as high-deductible health plans (HDHPs) exist to help employers lower their benefit costs, they often leave employees with higher out-of-pocket expenses.
+While options such as high deductible health plans (HDHPs) exist to help employers lower their benefit costs, they often leave employees with higher out-of-pocket expenses.

-Health reimbursement plans also allow employees to choose their preferred healthcare providers and which medical expenses they want to get reimbursed, including out-of-pocket expenses.
+Health reimbursement plans also allow employees to choose which medical care expenses they want reimbursed, including out-of-pocket expenses.
 This gives employees more freedom and flexibility than other health benefits.

 How healthcare reimbursement plans work